 Aidy Bryant in “Shrill”

-This “SNL” cast member took a brief leave from sketch comedy to help create the powerful Hulu Original TV series “Shrill.”
+This “SNL” cast member took a brief leave from sketch comedy to help create the powerful Hulu Original plus-size TV show “Shrill.”
+Looking for plus size tv shows?
+Look no further.
 Based on the autobiographical book of the same name written by Lindy West, Aidy portrays Annie, a writer for an online publication.
 Her self-proclaimed feminist boss puts together fitness-focused group outings and writes about his extreme distaste for fat people.
 Annie tries to navigate a toxic work environment, a toxic relationship, and a life-altering family emergency, all while realizing that her fat body may not actually be the source of her problems like she once thought.
 Stream this on Hulu and do it now.
 Ask a friend for their login if you have to!

 Adrienne Warren, Danielle Brooks, and Dascha Polanco in “Orange Is the New Black”